 Dr. Eric Vaz has recently founded the centre for geocomputation at the Department of Geography & Environmental Studies, Ryerson University.
 This centre is an innovative Canadian research initiative, counting with an international committee including many of the top scholars in their fields.
 [Read More]

 No Upcoming Events.

-We would like to welcome Dr. Claire Oswald and Dr. Richard Shaker to the Department of Geography.
+We would like to welcome Dr. Claire Oswald and Dr. Richard Shaker to the Department of Geography & Environmental Studies.
 Dr. Oswald and Dr. Shaker will be teaching in the Environment and Urban Sustainability program and they are excited to be a part of this unique and dynamic field of study.
-Please join us in welcoming them to the Department of Geography.
+Please join us in welcoming them to the Department of Geography & Environmental Studies.

 The Department would like to congratulate Dr. Shuguang Wang on his recently published book titled China’s New Retails Economy: A Geographic Perspective.
 This book is written to achieve three broad objectives.
 First, it provides a comprehensive assessment of the changes in consumption patterns in China, the current size of the Chinese consumer market, and the regional variations.
 Second, it presents an interpretation of the changes in the country’s regulatory system and the corresponding policy initiatives, including the new state spatial strategies devised after its admission to the WTO.
 Third, it delivers a systematic analysis of the transformation of China’s retail sector.
 Complete details of the publication can be found here.